rushil1999/receipt-processor-golang/README.md

 * GET `/receipts`: Returns all the receipts in indented JSON
 * POST `/receipts/process`: Will take JSON body and return a JSON object with 1 key `id` depicting the id assigned to the receipt
 * GET `receipts/{id}/process`: Will return the points assigned to receipt

+# Key Features
+* The project is well-organized and modular
+* Error Handling is added, so invalid input will returned with an appropriate error message
+* Points are stored with receipts.
+So once a receipt is calculated for points, it will NOT be re-calculated